discourse/discourse-developer-docs/docs/03-code-internals/23-customizing-the-post-menu.md

 #### Adding a button

-To add a button you need to use the `add(key, Component, position)` method provided by the DAG object.
+To add a button, you need to use the `add(key, Component, position)` method provided by the DAG object.

-Your need at least to provide a `key` for your button and the `Component` which defines your button.
+You need at least to provide a `key` for your button and the `Component` which defines your button.

 It is a good practice to prefix your plugin/theme key with a unique identifier to avoid collisions.
 If your plugin is called `my-awesome-plugin` then your keys should be `my-awesome-plugin-...`.